Wildlife Act 1976

-The Wildlife Act 1976 is an Act of the Oireachtas protecting certain wildlife (including game) and flora in the Republic of Ireland.
+The Wildlife Act 1976 is an Act of the Oireachtas protecting certain wildlife (including game) and flora in Ireland.
 With the Wildlife (Amendment) Act 2000, it is the principal national legislation for the protection of wildlife species and habitats in Ireland.

 Provisions

 The Act included a schedule of protected species, but it was relatively weak on habitat protection, particularly in the case of habitats on privately owned land.
 Subsequent measures to transpose the European Union's Birds Directive (originally 1979, replaced 2009) and Habitats Directive (1992) into Irish law have strengthened habitat protection.

 Implementation

 The Wildlife Act of 1976 was followed by: